a-givertzman/notes/README.md

     # target = "thumbv8m.main-none-eabi"   # Cortex-M33 (no FPU)
     # target = "thumbv8m.main-none-eabihf" # Cortex-M33 (with FPU)
     ```

+    - or use build command:
+      `cargo build --target thumbv7em-none-eabihf`

+    - to install target use: `rustup target add thumbv7em-none-eabihf`
+    - to list all supported targets use: `rustup target list`
     - some targets for crosscompilation:
-      to add target use: `rustup target add thumbv7em-none-eabihf`
-      to list all supported targets use: `rustup target list`
           thumbv6m-none-eabi
           thumbv7em-none-eabi
           thumbv7em-none-eabihf